Faverhinge/Faverhinge/README.md

-- 👋 Hi, I’m @Faverhinge currently study computer science in school
+- 👋 Hi, I’m @ currently study computer science in school
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning Java and learning html,css,JavaScript
 - 💞️ I’m looking to collaborate on any front end projects
-- 📫 How to reach me jjcammorato13@gmail.com
+- 📫 How to reach me joneesa512@aol.com

 <!---